C5278/recap-workshop-2025/README.md

         }
         ```

-        > Configure the Inventory service to be queued, and define the Inventory REST API destination under cds.requires in `package.json` to enable calls to the Inventory REST API
+        c.
+Configure the Inventory service to be queued, and define the Inventory REST API destination under cds.requires in `package.json` to enable calls to the Inventory REST API

             ```json
                 "InventoryService": {